R2Northstar/ModdingDocs/docs/source/reference/respawn/entities.rst

 There are different Classes for Server and Client.
 Classes that start with ``C_`` are exclusive to the Client VM and classes that only have the ``C`` Prefix are only usable in the Server VM.

-Each entry in the following list has three sub entries: The class available to the SERVER, the CLIENT and methods that are available on both VMs.
+Most entries have three sub entries: The class available to the SERVER, the CLIENT and methods that are available on both VMs.

+For a graphic reprasentation of the Server and Client class inheritance, refer to `this chart <http://salzgrube.club/class_graph_dynamic.html.html>`_

 .. note::